silranucci/kombuis/README.md

 It is the manager of your kitchen.

-It allows you to:
+It will allow you to:
 - keep track of the foods in your pantry (how much and where they are),
 - manage the weekly menu
 - make a shopping list based on the missing ingredientsin your pantry necessary to cook a given recipe.

 > **NOTE**: It is intended as a purely personal project and with self-teaching purposes (at least for now).